Glocalized ELT: Integrating localized English lessons with game-based learning

 Dichev, C., & Dicheva, D. (2017).
 Gamifying education: What is known, what is believed and what remains uncertain: A critical review?
 International Journal of Education Technology in Higher Education, 14(1), 9. https://doi.org/10.1186/s41239-017-0042-5

-Dynamic Language.
+Dynamic language.
 (May 1, 2024).
-The Role of Localization in Education: Bridging Cultural and Linguistic Gaps | Dynamic Language.
-Retrieved from https://www.dynamiclanguage.com/the-role-of-localization-in-education-bridging-cultural-and-linguistic-gaps/
+The Role of Localization in Education: Bridging Cultural and Linguistic Gaps | dynamic language. https://www.dynamiclanguage.com/the-role-of-localization-in-education-bridging-cultural-and-linguistic-gaps/

 Hartt, M., Hosseini, H., & Mostafapour, M. (2020).
 Game on: Exploring the effectiveness of game-based learning.
-Planning Practice & Research, 35(5), 589–604. https://doi.org/10.1080/02697459.2020.1778859
+Planning Practice and Research, 35(5), 589–604. https://doi.org/10.1080/02697459.2020.1778859

-Kanoksilapatham, B, & Channuan, P. (2018).
-EFL learners’ and teachers’ positive attitudes towards local community based instruction.
+Kanoksilapatham, B., & Channuan, P. (2018).
+EFL learners’ and teachers’ positive attitudes towards local community-based instruction.
 Indonesian Journal of Applied Linguistics, 7(3), 504-514.
-Retrieved from Academia.edu

 Kanoksilapatham, B., & Suranakkharin, T. (2018).
-Celebrating local, going global: use of northern Thainess-based English lessons.
+Celebrating local, going global: Use of northern Thainess-based English lessons.
 The Journal of Asia TEFL, 15 (2), 292-309.

 Khondker, H. H. (2004).
-Glocalization as Globalization: Evolution of a Sociological Concept.
-Bangladesh e-Journal of Sociology, 1(2), 1-9.
-Retrieved from http://muktomona.net/Articles/habibul_haque/Globalization.pdf
+Glocalization as globalization: Evolution of a sociological concept.
+Bangladesh e-Journal of Sociology, 1(2), 1-9. http://muktomona.net/Articles/habibul_haque/Globalization.pdf

 Kula, S. S. (2021).
 Mind games with the views of classroom teachers.
 International Journal of Research in Education and Science (IJRES), 7(3), 747-766. https://doi.org/10.46328/ijres.1471

 Lomas, J. D., Koedinger, K., Patel, N., Shodhan, S., Poonwala, N., & Forlizzi, J. L. (2017).
 Is difficulty overrated?
 The effects of choice, novelty, and suspense on intrinsic motivation in educational games.
-Proceedings of the 2017 CHI Conference on Human Factors in Computing Systems, 1029-1033. https://doi.org/10.1145/3025453.3025637
+In Proceedings of the 2017 CHI Conference on Human Factors in Computing Systems (pp. 1029–1033). https://doi.org/10.1145/3025453.3025637

 Mellis, S., Carvalho, L., & Thompson, K. (2013).
-Applying 21st century constructivist learning theory to Stage 4 design projects.
-Proceedings of the 6th International Conference on Education, Research and Innovation (ICERI 2013), 4823–4832.
+Applying 21st century constructivist learning theory to stage 4 design projects.
+In Proceedings of the 6th International Conference on Education, Research and Innovation (ICERI 2013) (pp. 4823–4832).
 IATED.

 Ministry of Education (MoE).
 (2008).
 The basic education core curriculum B.E.
 2551 (A.D.
-2008).
-Retrieved from www.academic.obec.go.th
+2008). www.academic.obec.go.th

 Nakhon Nayok Primary Education Service Area Office. (n.d.).
-Bigdata.
-Retrieved from https://bigdata.nayok.go.th/index/tableSchoolmis.php?op=2.1&look=small&year=2566-1
+Bigdata. https://bigdata.nayok.go.th/index/tableSchoolmis.php?op=2.1&look=small&year=2566-1

 Nomnian, S. (2013).
 Thai cultural aspects in English language textbooks in a Thai secondary school.
 Veridian E-Journal, 6(7), 13-30.